OguzYuuksel/Git-Explained/README.md

+# Description
+*This is a summerize of [The Git & Github Bootcamp](https://www.udemy.com/course/git-and-github-bootcamp/) course*

 # Initialization
  - When you are inside a new directory check `git status` if this directory has a repository.
  - If not use `git init` command to create a local repository.